Sustainability

 Our aim is to make real positive change in ourselves, while supporting and influencing change in others.
 Our goals are aligned with the UN Sustainable Development Goals (SDGs) and cover three main areas of impact, namely economic, environmental and social.

-While all of the UN Sustainable Development Goals are important to us and our stakeholders, GAC has identified the areas where we can influence and create the most positive impact, and chosen the following 8 SDGs to focus on:
+While all of the UN Sustainable Development Goals are important to us and our stakeholders, GAC is focusing on 6 areas where we can make the most positive impact in cooperation with our stakeholders.
+These are:

 • SDG 3 – Good Health and Well-Being